 - Memory protection through optional MPU.
 However, using a XIP kernel effectively provides TEXT/RODATA write protection in ROM.

 - SRAM at addresses 0x1FFF0000-0x1FFFFFFF

 Programming and Debugging¶

 Use this configuration to run basic Zephyr applications and kernel tests in the QEMU emulated environment, for example, with the Synchronization Sample:

-# From the root of the zephyr repository west build -t run
+# From the root of the zephyr repository west build -b qemu_cortex_m3 samples/synchronization west build -t run

 This will build an image with the synchronization sample app, boot it using QEMU, and display the following console output: